Above: The HIDRA control station

 In the past year, work has been done to develop and install a control system so that the entire machine can be run from a single control station.
 The control software was written by undergraduate student Dan Johnson and implemented with assistance from Quad Plus.
-Graduate student Rabel Rizkallah and undergraduates Andrew Stone and Zack Jeckell all contributed many long hours of work to prepare the machine for testing the new system.
+Graduate student Rabel Rizkallah and undergraduates Andrew Shone and Zack Jeckell all contributed many long hours of work to prepare the machine for testing the new system.

 Last week, the HIDRA team commissioned the control system and successfully ran thousands of amps through the machine’s magnetic coils.
 “This was really a major milestone”, according to CPMI director Professor David Ruzic.
 “We are fully capable now of running any current.”

 Having full computer control over the magnets makes it possible for the operator to program in exactly how much current they want to flow through the coils and for exactly how long.
 This flexibility opens the door to running world-class experiments on HIDRA, and will support the team’s collaborations with the Princeton Plasma Physics Laboratory and the EAST experiment in China.